 The plane was unveiled in May 1910 and tested the following July.
 Reports from the time tell of how the plane ‘hopped’ – quite an achievement considering neither of the Wallis ‘pilots’ had ever learned to fly!

-However, the dream was cruelly ended when, on July 4th of that year, a freak storm completely destroyed the plane.
+However, the dream was cruelly ended when, between October and December of that year, a freak storm completely destroyed the plane.
 Their dreams thwarted, Horace and Percy were called back to the family’s grocery business by their father, who had invested quite a sum of money into their sunk venture and was unable to finance it any further.

 Wing Commander Ken Wallis did much in his life to ensure that the Wallis family connection with motors – including flying machines – would continue well into the twentieth century.
 Ken was an outstanding pilot with an equally impressive past military career, which included flying Wellington bombers in the RAF.
 He set up Wallis Autogyros Ltd with his cousin Geoffrey (son of Percy Wallis) and became a leading advocate of the autogyro, which had been popularised in the 1969 James Bond film You Only Live Twice.
 Ken Wallis piloted the gyrocopter for all the film’s action scenes, which necessitated more than 80 flights in order to capture the required footage for the film.

 Ken Wallis flying his gyrocopter over the wallis family house

 As well as vindicating his father’s and uncle’s efforts by proving that their monoplane was capable of flight, Ken Wallis enjoyed a number of other flying exploits and went on to achieve honours for them, including a gold medal from the Paris-based Féderátion Aéronautique Internationale (FAI).

 Sunday Telegraph magazine